Home of The Shuttle...

 Along about the fall of 1989, I had pretty much lost interest and had it for sale.
 During this time, it was stolen and stripped.
 I recall receiving a 911 page from a friend to say that the cops had recovered my car and had towed it to my house.
 Blah.. about the only things they thieves didn't take was the wheels because I used wheel locks.

 Insurance companies (really, simply, plainly, just) suck.
-So I called my insurance carrier, State Farm (herein referred to as "Bastard Insurance"), and apprised them of the situation, to which my agent (herein referred to as "the bastard") said he'd have Bastard Insurance send a check for $750 in a couple days.
+So I called my insurance carrier, ------------- , and apprised them of the situation, to which my agent said he'd have the Insurance Company send a check for $750 in a couple days.
 Huh?
 What?
-When I started driving the car since the restoration, I had told the bastard (i.e. my agent) that I wanted a "stated amounts" policy in the amount of $4500.
-Unfortunately, the bastard didn't write the policy correctly, and issued a standard auto policy.
+When I started driving the car since the restoration, I had told my agent that I wanted a "stated amounts" policy in the amount of $4500.
+Unfortunately, my agent didn't write the policy correctly, and issued a standard auto policy.
 Come on..
 Who puts full coverage insurance on a fifteen year-old car unless it's something special.
-Needless to say, I had to argue my point and threaten both the bastard and Bastard Insurance with a lawsuit if they didn't pay me the $4500, the amount I had previously requested as the value for the stated amounts policy.
-In the end, Bastard Insurance hired an independent auto appraiser, at their cost, mind you, to look at what was left of the car and also review the receipts I had kept for all the costs incurred during the restoration.
-In the appraiser's opinion, I had set my value too low, as he was well prepared to tell Bastard Insurance a figure nearer to $6000.
-As a result, I ended up receiving a check from Bastard Insurance for $4500, plus tax, title and license.
+Needless to say, I had to argue my point and threaten both my agent and the Insurance Company with a lawsuit if they didn't pay me the $4500, the amount I had previously requested as the value for the stated amounts policy.
+In the end, the Insurance Company hired an independent auto appraiser, at their cost, mind you, to look at what was left of the car and also review the receipts I had kept for all the costs incurred during the restoration.
+In the appraiser's opinion, I had set my value too low, as he was well prepared to tell the Insurance Company a figure nearer to $6000.
+As a result, I ended up receiving a check from the Insurance Company for $4500, plus tax, title and license.
 It happens so infrequently in life, one has to rejoice with joy when the individual triumphs over a major corporation in a dispute such as this.
-Don't think I'm picking on State Farm.
-I believe all insurance companies are bastards.

 1985 Ford T-Bird Turbo Coupe; Owned 3.25 yrs - Feb '86 to June '89